 First, let’s talk about basic indentation (which can be done from the Formatting toolbar), then we’ll go over more advanced indentation (like double-indents for quotes).

-Basic Indentation
+Basic indentation

 See these two buttons?